becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 ```

-Check that you can succsessfully communicate with your new cluster:
+Check that you can successfully communicate with your new cluster:
 Run command:

 ```